App Preview Video: Showcasing Your iOS App in App Store

 2. Show Actual Footage of Your App

 Apple will reject any videos that have footage filmed outside of the actual app itself.
 So think, screen recording over highly-produced commercial.
 It’s especially important to follow these guidelines if you have a new app.
 You don’t want your submission to be rejected because you didn’t cut out a few seconds of footage.

 3. Make Sure People Can Understand the Video Without Sound

-A lot of people play videos on their phone without sound.
+A lot of people play videos on their phones without sound.
 The App Store is no exception.
-People will watch your app preview video with their phone on mute.
+People will watch your app preview video with their phones muted.
 In order to make sure that people can still understand what your video is showing, integrate descriptive text in a dynamic way.

 4. Consider Small Screen Sizes

 Not everyone will be watching your app preview video on large iPad Pro screens.
 Take into consideration the many different iOS device sizes when you’re filming and editing the app preview video.
 For example, if the details of a feature are too small to be seen on the full screen, zoom in.